 The Boston Poetry Slam kicked off in May of 1991, imported directly from slam’s birthplace, Chicago, by Michael Brown and Patricia Smith.
 The slam first started at T.T. the Bear’s in Central Square in Cambridge, Mass., as an add-on to the existing reading Stone Soup, the longest-running poetry reading in Cambridge.
 The slam migrated to the Book Cellar in Porter Square later that year, and, in January of 1992, expanded to a twice-weekly schedule in order to accommodate the burgeoning popularity of the event.
-On October 16, 1992, the stage at the Cantab Lounge became one of seven host locations for that year’s locally-based International Poetry Slam, the Wednesday show settled into its since-permanent location on October 16, 1992, making the Cantab home to one of the three oldest slams in the world and a fixture of the international poetry scene.
+On October 16, 1992, the stage at the Cantab Lounge became one of seven host locations for that year’s locally-based International Poetry Slam, and the Wednesday show settled into its since-permanent home, making the Cantab show one of the three oldest slams in the world and a fixture of the international poetry scene.

 The Boston Poetry Slam ran on Wednesdays and Fridays at the Cantab Lounge from 1992 to 1995, when poetry slam began to take a back seat to the venue’s signature open mic.
 Praised as “the best open mic in the English-speaking world,” the now Wednesday-only open began to shine as a mecca for touring performance poets and local readers alike.
 The historic head-to-head 8×8 series and Champion of Champions slam events were moved to the latest portion of the evening, which added yet another qualification for the many talented poets seeking a prestigious Cantab slam win: the willingness to close the bar on a Wednesday night.

 In 2004, Michael Brown stepped down from the position of SlamMaster, turning the post over to 2001 slam team member and then-Champion of Champions Simone Beaubien.
 The weekly Wednesday show continues to thrive, acting as a hub for the New England performance poetry scene and consistently drawing high-quality featured poets and up-and-coming slammers.
-In recent news, the Boston Poetry Slam served as the Host City Slam for the highly successful 2011 National Poetry Slam, and will be honored to host again for the 2013 National Poetry Slam.
+In recent news, the Boston Poetry Slam served as the host city slam for the highly successful 2011 National Poetry Slam and 2013 National Poetry Slam.